-- Protein → they are a good source of protein, which can help your dog maintain muscle mass and energy levels.
+- Protein → helps your dog maintain muscle mass and energy levels.

-- Fiber → peas are high in fiber, which can help regulate digestion and keep your dog feeling full longer.
+- Fiber → helps regulate digestion and keeps your dog feeling full longer.

-- Joint health → the antioxidants found in this superfood can help improve joint health and mobility in older dogs.
+- Joint health → the antioxidants found in this superfood can support joint health and mobility in older dogs.

-- Kidney function → the high level of protein in peas can help improve kidney function in dogs with chronic renal failure.
+- Kidney function → thanks to their protein content, peas can help improve kidney function in dogs with chronic renal disease.